fkmiec/goscript/README.md

 **Goscript** is a utility to make it easier to use Go as a scripting language.
 It was inspired by and implemented to leverage https://github.com/bitfield/script, a Go package aimed at bringing unix-like piped commands to Go.

 The Go compiler is fast enough that using Go for scripting tasks can be a good choice.
 There are challenges, however.
-Modern Go requires modules and does not support "go get -u" and the concept of a global GOPATH.
+Modern Go requires modules and does not support "go get -u" and the concept of shared packages a global GOPATH.
 Other projects have attempted to do something similar, but either fail to account for some of these challenges or create and delete temporary projects, folders and files for every execution and don't provide an efficient or effective way to re-use your scripts.

 Enter **Goscript**.